The forecasts are in: Supply chain woes are here to stay for the foreseeable future.

-- The same standards as larger manufacturers – Some smaller manufacturers are fully ISO-certified to meet ever-changing quality standards.
+- The same standards as bigger manufacturers – Some smaller manufacturers are fully ISO-certified to meet ever-changing quality standards.
 Many produce shapes using advanced metal roll-forming machinery to meet the demands of some of the most prominent manufacturers in the world.

-- Custom, vendor-managed inventory systems – A vendor-managed inventory program can reduce inventory investment, lower administrative costs, free up space in your building and improve logistics management.
+- Custom, vendor-managed inventory systems – A vendor-managed inventory program can reduce inventory investment, lower administrative costs, free up space in your building, and improve logistics management.
 A customer-friendly roll-forming company will collaborate with you to build a strategic material purchasing plan.

 As we discussed above, having to order more than you need or getting it sooner (or later) than you need it isn’t helpful.

 Just-in-time delivery solves this problem.
 You get what you need from the manufacturer when you need it.
 You benefit by having parts or finished products arrive when you need them, so they don’t stack up and cost money before use.
 Your manufacturer benefits by reducing inventory storage costs — savings that may also benefit you.

 When looking at the practice of just-in-time delivery, there are three primary benefits you enjoy:

 - Piece flow

 1. Piece Flow

 Just-in-time disciplines work toward one-piece flow.
 Made-to-order manufacturing is ideal because workers are devoting line time to what truly needs their attention — the demands of their customers!